isubit/luggage_vars/README.md

 luggage_vars
 ============

-Intended for one-time use to set variables
+Intended for one-time use to set variables.